rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 <i class="fas fa-graduation-cap"></i>
-If you studied **complex numbers** in high school you may have wondered why they are even useful, since they even include a so-called _imaginary_ part.
+If you studied **complex numbers** in high school you may have wondered why they are even useful, since they literally include an _imaginary_ part.
 I hope you are glad to find out there are engineers out there squeezing their brains with imaginary figures to solve real problems.
 {: .notice}